-When you join as an employer and make QSuper your default fund, new employees will automatically receive insurance cover when they become QSuper members and meet all eligibility requirements.1
+When you join as a default employer and make QSuper your default fund, new employees will receive insurance cover when they meet all eligibility requirements.1

-We don't require any personal medical history before providing members with insurance cover when they first join, so they can avoid the hassle of time-consuming health checks.2
+We don't require any personal medical history before providing members with automatic insurance cover (if eligible), so they can avoid the hassle of time-consuming health checks.2

-In most cases, the insurance cover we provide members when they first join won't have a pre‑existing exclusion period as long as they are at work on the day their cover starts.
+In most cases, the automatic insurance cover we provide eligible members won't have a pre‑existing exclusion period as long as they are at work on the day their cover starts.